 Step Two: Exclusion and Ventilation

 The next step your crawl space team will take is to block off all the rodent entry points to your crawl space and ensure your crawl space is properly ventilated.
-Ventilation is checked for sufficient airflow as well as for holes or gaps that could allow pests inside the space.
+Ventilation is checked for sufficient airflow as well as for holes or gaps that could allow animals inside the space.
 Seams in the walls and around the vents and door to the crawl space must also be checked and sealed.
 Proper exclusion on all entrance points will ensure that no rodents are able to infiltrate your crawl space, and making sure you have enough airflow in your crawl space will help keep moisture at bay.

 Step Three: Install a Vapor Barrier